kl3sk/CommandSchedulerBundle/README.md

 ## Features

 ### New in Version 6:
+- Read Upgrade
 - Ensure that the log file reside in the log directory and finish with a ".log" extension
+- Add support of Symfony 7
+- Drop support of Symfony < 6.3

 ### New in Version 5:
 - Add command to disable commands (by name or all).
 Useful for staging environments